CONNECT WITH me ON INSTAGRAM

 It’s common to tip service workers and in service based businesses.
 The amount (percentage) you should tip will vary depending on the type of service you’ve received.

-Tipping in Restaurants
+Tipping In Restaurants

 Tipping in restaurants is not obligatory.
-And you should only tip if you are satisfied with the service.
+And you should only tip if you’re satisfied with the service.
 If the staff have provided exceptional service the tip is their reward.
 Tip any restaurant staff who have given you great recommendations or who have provided exceptional service.
 And be sure to tip in cash.

-Tipping Taxi Drivers
+Tipping Taxi Drivers In Bogotá

 “Do you tip taxi drivers in Colombia?” is a common question among visitors.
 As a general rule, Colombians don’t tip taxi drivers.
+And I entirely avoid taxis.

 Now, I don’t use taxis for safety reasons.
 I instead use one of the three main ride hailing apps that operate in Bogotá, Uber, DiDi and InDriver.
 My preference is Uber in Bogota.
-When taking an Uber I won’t tip.
+When taking an Uber, I won’t tip.

-Tipping In Hotels, Spas, Barber Shops and Hairdressers
+Tipping In Hotels, Spas, Barber Shops And Hairdressers

 In hotels or spas, you’re not tipping a percentage of your bill.
 Instead you should be tipping individual staff who have helped you.
 And the customary tip is 2,000-5,000COP.
 Which is anywhere from 50c to $1 USD.